konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 - Component/repository specific **unit tests**
   - Tests **logic** of a single Konveyor component (hub, UI, …), doesn’t require running whole Konveyor installation or other components (like Keycloak) to be executed, but either doesn’t need it or mocking it.
   - Test technology/framework depends on technology used in a given component.
+  - Unit tests are optional and if existed should be placed in the component repository.

 - Component/repository specific **integration tests**
   - Tests **logic** of features from a single Konveyor component (hub, UI, …), but requires other Konveyor components to be running in order to pass the test (e.g. testing addon via requests to Hub to trigger analysis).
+  - Tests should be placed in the component repository.
+Even the test might require other Konveyor components to test given component (e.g. addon might execute integration test sending request to Hub API which triggers the tested addon action, so it is practically an end-to-end test), the main point here is to test the component, other required Konveyor components are considered to be just dependencies required to run the test.
+  - As these tests focus on basic feature logic, assertions like expected HTTP response code, only partial check of returned data, etc. might be acceptable here.

-- Konveyor suite **end-to-end tests** (with UI or API on application level)
+- Konveyor **application level end-to-end tests** (with UI or API)
   - Tests basic **use-cases** of the Konveyor application (scenarios which real users would expect to be working, ideally matching to Polarion test cases).
   - Requires running Konveyor installation and covers functions of multiple components.
+  - Test scenarios should follow expected usage of the Konveyor by its users.
+  - Assertions in tests require higher certainity that application works from user point of view than integration tests.
+E.g. Application creation test might look on HTTP response code too, but must try to retrieve the created application by its returned ID as a check if it was really created.

 These tests should be executed and maintained as described in following section.

 ### Why such structure

-Component integration tests and E2E (API) tests are technically nearly the same, but they serves to slightly different purposes.
+Component integration tests and Application level E2E (API) tests are technically nearly the same, but they serves to slightly different purposes.
 At some point, PRs with new feature or fix should contain a test, the test written by the PR author should prove it basically works.
 There might be multiple PRs across Konveyor components for given feature, each component might test just it's part (focusing if it works, don't have to care too much about setting up other data to real use-case scenario).

 So, even Hub might have integration test using an addon, it might not care about all different options of using the feature (e.g. for an analysis, if the setup options like RWX, different kinds of identities, etc. might matter), but that's a stuff which developer's integration tests don't have to care much.